 That really depends.
 My miscarriage took place at 23 weeks, but my Jenni had passed at 19.
 Not all women will lactate after this early of a miscarriage.
 I was told that it could take up to three days for my milk to come in if it was going to.
 I started taking Benadryl in the hospital and then two every night.
 (Supposedly, Benadryl helps to "dry you up.")
 I was also advised to wrap my breasts with an ace bandage and wear a tight-fitting sports bra to quicken the process.
 I was spared that extra hardship.

 How Will I Feel After Having the Baby?

 After having the baby I felt very sad and empty but mostly relieved that the experience was over.
-You may feel numb, or angry, or indifferent and disconnected from the whole experience.
-I find these feeling come in waves and I have felt all of them in the past three days.
+You may feel numb and angry or indifferent and disconnected from the whole experience.
+I found that these feelings came in waves.
 There is no wrong way to feel and there is no wrong way to grieve.